madelonhulsebos/madelonhulsebos.github.io/_posts/2021-11-18-sigma-internship.md

 categories: Work
 ---

-My industrial research journey started in June 2021 at Sigma Computing where I started as a research intern for 3 months.
+My industrial research journey started in June 2021 at <a href="https://www.sigmacomputing.com/" target="_blank"> Sigma Computing</a> where I started as a research intern for 3 months.
+It's been an amazing experience!

 Although I stayed working from Amsterdam in the Netherlands, I was able to enjoy the energetic and ambitious environment since most colleagues were working from home due to covid restrictions.

 During my internship I worked on two different projects.
 First, I worked on prototyping a system for data-driven decision making.
 Second, I worked on developing a framework and system for semantic type detection in practice.
 Both projects will be presented at CIDR next January!